gilecheverria/TC1001S.100-202211/README.md

 # TC1001S - Herramientas Computacionales
 Sample code for the Computer Tools course challenge

+## Team members
+1) Mario Ignacio Frías Piña
+2) Diego Emiliano Figueroa Guillén
+3) Santiago Tena Zozaya

+## Project description
+The project consists of the collaborative work team made up of 3 members, managing to use all the resources and knowledge previously acquired with respect to GitHub and git.
+It is worth saying that the first thing that was done was to fork the teacher's repository and after that, our own version was generated.
+Later, with the use of the different commands specifically designed for the terminal, each member made a modification of each of the four selected games.
+It is important to note that the games that we have chosen as a group are:
+1) paint.py
+2) snake.py
+3) cannon.py
+4) memory.py

 ## Changes by Mario Frias Pina
 ## 3rd Semester, ITC
 - Paint: Rectangle and Pink Color